-The default mode is dynamic auto.

-A configuration that uses the access or trunk keywords takes effect only when you configure the port in the appropriate mode by using the switchport mode command.
-The static-access and trunk configuration are saved, but only one configuration is active at a time.

-When you enter access mode, the interface changes to permanent nontrunking mode and negotiates to convert the link into a nontrunk link even if the neighboring interface does not agree to the change.

-When you enter trunk mode, the interface changes to permanent trunking mode and negotiates to convert the link into a trunk link even if the interface connecting to it does not agree to the change.

-When you enter dynamic auto mode, the interface converts the link to a trunk link if the neighboring interface is set to trunk or desirable mode.

-When you enter dynamic desirable mode, the interface becomes a trunk interface if the neighboring interface is set to trunk, desirable, or auto mode.
+Syntax Description access Set the port to access mode (either static-access or dynamic-access depending on the setting of the switchport access vlan interface configuration command).
+The port is set to access unconditionally and operates as a nontrunking, single VLAN interface that sends and receives nonencapsulated (non-tagged) frames.
+An access port can be assigned to only one VLAN. dynamic auto Set the interface trunking mode dynamic parameter to auto to specify that the interface convert the link to a trunk link.
+This is the default switchport mode. dynamic desirable Set the interface trunking mode dynamic parameter to desirable to specify that the interface actively attempt to convert the link to a trunk link. trunk Set the port to trunk unconditionally.
+The port is a trunking VLAN Layer 2 interface.
+The port sends and receives encapsulated (tagged) frames that identify the VLAN of origination.
+A trunk is a point-to-point link between two switches or between a switch and a router.
+Defaults The default mode is dynamic auto.
+Command Modes Interface configuration on Command History Release Modification 12.2(25)FX This command was introduced.
+Usage Guidelines the appropriate mode uses the access or trunk keywords takes effect only when you configure the port in e by using the switchport mode command.
+The static-access and trunk red, but only one configuration is active at a time. - ess mode, the interface changes to permanent nontrunking mode and negotiates to a nontrunk link even if the neighboring interface does not agree to the change. • Ik mode, the interface changes to permanent trunking mode and negotiates to a trunk link even if the interface connecting to it does not agree to the change. amic auto mode, the interface converts the link to a trunk link if the neighboring ink or desirable mode. amic desirable mode, the interface becomes a trunk interface if the neighboring ink, desirable, or auto mode.